Get in touch

 Live-aboard boats

-Waking up to the sound of waves lapping against the bows of a converted wooden phinisi (traditional Indonesian sailing barge) is just one reason among many why live-aboard sailing boats in Komodo National Park work so well.
-There's nothing to beat enjoying nasi goreng for breakfast on deck, as the tempting smells from the galley entice you out of your cabin.
-Days spent paddle boarding, snorkelling or kayaking in otherwise inaccessible volcanic lakes are absolutely unforgettable, although explorations on dry land, before the day trippers arrive, are equally as exciting for dragon hunters.
-Live-aboard boats allow you to sail to parts of Komodo National Park that the day trippers and cruise ships simply can't reach.
+Waking up to the sound of waves lapping against the bows of a wooden boat in the style of a phinisi (traditional Indonesian sailing barge) is just one reason among many why live-aboard sailing boats in Komodo National Park work so well.
+Nothing beats breakfast on deck, particularly when it’s a fragrant bowl of nasi goreng, as the tempting aromas from the galley entice you out of your cabin.
+Days spent paddle boarding, snorkelling or kayaking in otherwise inaccessible waters are absolutely unforgettable, although explorations on dry land, before the day trippers arrive, are equally as exciting for dragon-spotters.
+Live-aboard boats in Komodo National Park allow you to cruise away to lesser-sailed parts and enjoy the region’s marine wilderness as it should be.

 Seatrek boat Indonesia